Collecting practices of the Al-Thani Family

 Entrance to the Sheikh Faisal Bin Qassim Al Thani Museum.

-The House of Thani, the ruling family of Qatar, has played a significant role in developing the country’s cultural and artistic institutions since the early 2000s.
-Their initiatives are connected to Qatar National Vision 2030, a national framework that promotes education, cultural investment, and sustainable development.
+The House of Thani is the ruling family of Qatar.
+Since the early 2000s, the family has led the development of the country’s cultural and artistic institutions.
+Their initiatives, including the establishment of new museums and universities, coincide with Qatar National Vision 2030, a government plan that aims to transition the country towards a "knowledge-based economy" in Qatar by 2030.

-They also work to promote art and cultural initiatives in Qatar.
-Introduced under the family’s rule, Project Qatar National Vision 2030 promotes the creation of new schools, new universities, and new museums.
-The cultural development, characterized by new museums and exhibitions, is closely linked to the socio-economic motive of building a "knowledge-based economy" in Qatar by 2030.

 Qatar’s cultural policy, shaped under the Al Thani family, has focused on establishing museums, art collections, and educational programs designed to support the country’s transition toward a knowledge-based economy.
 This approach differs from the international franchise model used in neighboring Abu Dhabi, where branches of major Western museums have been established.

 Collecting strategy of the Al-Thani family

 Key figures

 Members of the Al Thani family have been central to Qatar’s involvement in art collecting and museum development.